Does Your Website Still Suffer from News Sickness?

 And if someone should stumble over it, it stinks.

 I wrote this rant 12 years ago, but it still seems to be relevant for many websites and organizations.
 The cure for news sickness is to devote time and money to create core pages with lasting value for both the user and the organization.
 That’s why I’m writing a book about The Core Model.
-You can peek in on the writing process here: http://bit.ly/coremodelbook
+To receive updates about the book, please follow @coremodelbook on Twitter.

 You might also want to check out this related rant: The Tale of a Typical Website